 Never before has there been such a large range of styles and materials to choose from in garage floor tiles today.
-Some of your selections include vinyl composite, interlocking PVC, porcelain, and even peel and stick vinyl.
+Some of your selections include vinyl composite, interlocking polypropylene and PVC, porcelain, and even peel and stick vinyl.
 The garage owner can now custom design the color, texture, and pattern of their floor to match their own style and needs.

 Besides the fantastic looks that these tiles offer, they provide tremendous benefits as well.
 The best part is that some can easily be installed in a day by the average person.
 With that in mind, let’s take a look at the different selections below to see what you may be interested in for your garage.